10 Best Campgrounds near Missoula, MT

 While dancers and callers often occupy the sites, anyone is welcome to spend the night.
 The campground sits on 27 acres of pine and fir forest, with Lolo Creek running through the property.
 A few adventures stemming from the campground include hiking trails, fishing, and a stimulating Wiffle Ball course.

 Outside of the stunning scenery, the primary draw to the campground is the Maplewood dance floor and air-conditioned dance hall.
 The campground hosts nightly evening square and round dances with a rotating cast of callers.
-Many of the weekday programs include workshops and clinics to hone some skills.
-For a detailed look at the Square Dance Center's event calendar, check out their official site.
+Many of the weekday programs include workshops and clinics to hone some skills. skills.
+Be sure to check ahead to ensure the campground isn't rented out for special groups or square dance events.

 Address: 9955 US-12, Lolo, Montana